airbrake/airbrake-js/README.md

 The Airbrake notifier makes it simple to ignore this chaff while still processing legitimate errors.
 Add filters to the notifier by providing filter functions to `addFilter`.

-`addFilter` accepts the entire error notice to be sent to Airbrake, and provides access to the `context`, `environment`, `params`, and `sessions` values submitted with the notice, as well as the single-element `errors` array with its `backtrace` element and associated backtrace lines.
+`addFilter` accepts the entire error notice to be sent to Airbrake, and provides access to the `context`, `environment`, `params`, and `session` values submitted with the notice, as well as the single-element `errors` array with its `backtrace` element and associated backtrace lines.

 The return value of the filter function determines whether or not the error notice will be submitted.
   * If a falsey value is returned, the notice is suppressed.